Reporting Older Adult Abuse

 - Financial abuse or exploitation

-Every state has its own form of social services agencies to address the abuse of children.
-These services are typically administered at the county level.
 Every state also has its own Adult Protective Services (APS) agencies, which receive and investigate reports of elder abuse.
-They also conduct investigations and work closely with local law enforcement in the event that criminal activity is uncovered.
-However, unlike typical investigations, APS investigations involve agents that are trained to specifically deal with elderly victims and can provide additional support services to these types of victims.
+They also conduct investigations and work closely with local law enforcement agencies if criminal activity is uncovered.

 For a list of APS agencies near you, contact your local social services agency or see the APS locator provided by the National Adult Protective Services Association (NAPSA).